fhswf/MLPro/doc/rtd/content/append1/howto.gt.rst

 Game Theory
 ================

-We provide some examples of `MLPro <https://github.com/fhswf/MLPro.git>`_'s GT implementation, which is available on our GitHub file.
+We provide some examples of MLPro's GT implementation, which is available on our GitHub file.

 .. toctree::
    :maxdepth: 1